woocommerce/woocommerce/plugins/woocommerce-blocks/docs/block-client-apis/checkout/checkout-api.md

 The shipping method data context exposes the api interfaces for the following things (typedef `ShippingMethodDataContext`) via the `useShippingMethodData` hook:

 - `shippingErrorStatus`: The current error status for the context.
 - `dispatchErrorStatus`: A function for dispatching a shipping error status.
 Used in combination with...
 - `shippingErrorTypes`: An object with the various error statuses that can be dispatched (`NONE`, `INVALID_ADDRESS`, `UNKNOWN`)
--   `shippingRates`: This is retrieved using the `useShippingRates` hook and exposed on the context.
--   `shippingRatesLoading`: True when shipping rates are loading.
--   `selectedRates`: Will expose the selected rates.
--   `setSelectedRates`: Function for setting new selected rates.
--   `isSelectingRate`: True when shipping rate selection is persisting to the server.
--   `shippingAddress`: The current set shipping address.
--   `setShippingAddress`: A function for setting the shipping address.
-This will trigger shipping rates updates.
 - `onShippingRateSuccess`: This is a function for registering a callback to be invoked when shipping rates are retrieved successfully.
 Callbacks will receive the new rates as an argument.
 - `onShippingRateFail`: This is a function for registering a callback to be invoked when shipping rates fail to be retrieved.
 Callbacks will receive the error status as an argument.
 - `onShippingRateSelectSuccess`: This is a function for registering a callback to be invoked when shipping rate selection is successful.
 - `onShippingRateSelectFail`: This is a function for registering a callback to be invoked when shipping rates selection is unsuccessful.
--   `needsShipping`: Boolean indicating whether the contents of the order needs shipping (`true`) or not (`false`).

 #### Payment Method Data Context